compas-dev/tutorials/building-information-modelling/README.md

 Creating custom computational workflows for BIM can be challenging, because most commercial BIM applications are close-sourced and not designed to be extended.
 It is also not easy to perform data-exchange between BIM applications like Revit and CAD softwares such as Rhino or Analysis tools like FEA softwares.
 COMPAS provides a set of tools for working with BIM data in a transparent and interoperable way through IFC format, allowing users to programatically extract information, perform analysis on, modify and create BIM models in a unified manner across multiple plaforms.

-This tutorial will give an example of using COMPAS to load a BIM model of a simple house, replace its wall with a parametric one with custom metadata and then export again as a valid IFC file.
+This tutorial will give an example of using COMPAS to load a BIM model of a simple house, replace its wall with a parametric one generated with Rhino Grasshopper and then export again as a valid IFC file.

 (IMAGE PREVIEW OF THE FINAL MODEL)

 ## Setup

-Create a new environment with BIM related packages in COMPAS ecosystem.
-Where `bim` is the name of the environment, `compas` is the COMPAS core library, `compas_ifc` is a package for interacting IFC files, a widely used digital format for BIM applications, and `compas_viewer` is a package of COMPAS's stand-alone viewer.
+Create a new environment with BIM related packages in COMPAS ecosystem. `bim` is the name of the environment, `compas` is the COMPAS core library, `compas_ifc` is a package for interacting with IFC files, a widely used digital format for BIM applications, and `compas_viewer` is a package of COMPAS's stand-alone viewer.
 ```bash
 conda create -n bim compas compas_ifc compas_viewer
 ```